Rusholme: Social conditions

 Rusholme is one of the south Manchester areas, along with Moss Side, Longsight, Hulme and Old Trafford, to have suffered from gang-related gun crime and gang activity.
-However, shooting incidents have declined in recent years.
+However, shooting incidents had declined by the 2000s.

 Wilmslow Road

 Wilmslow Road is part of the B5117, a thoroughfare running from Parrs Wood north into the city centre, traversing the campuses of the University of Manchester and Manchester Metropolitan University.
 It forms part of what is the busiest bus route in Europe, with many stops being serviced by a bus from one of many different bus companies every 60 to 90 seconds during peak times.
 A section of this road known locally as the Curry Mile contains at least 70 restaurants, takeaways and kebab houses specialising in the cuisines of South Asia and the Middle East.
 Appleby Lodge is a 1930s block of flats opposite Platt Fields Park.